zummenix/mprovision/README.md

 cargo build --release
 ```

-The binary will end up in `./target/release/mprovision`.
+Result binary will be `./target/release/mprovision`.